alogithub1/alo-spring-boot-youtube-kafka/README.md

 3 - Check http://localhost:8761/

 -----------------------------------
 ## Steps to run spring-youtube-service:

-This uses google api to search youtube vidoes and get results.
+This service uses google api to search youtube vidoes and get results.
 You will need to setup your keys.
 Check https://www.youtube.com/watch?v=V4KqpIX6pdI to see how to set it up.

 1 - Go to folder "spring-youtube-service"